 7 Reasons Why Nail Biting is Bad

-In this article we will explain why it’s bad to bite your nails and why you should refrain from doing so.
+In this article we’ll explain why it’s bad to bite your nails and why you should refrain from doing so.

 Reasons for nail biting

-One of the most outstanding characteristics of this habit is that we do not notice that we are doing it.
+One of the strangest characteristics of this habit is that we often don’t notice that we’re doing it.
 In other words, we are doing this unconsciously while watching television, traveling in the metro or in line at the supermarket.

 Nail biting is a very difficult habit to break.
-Even though we know that it is not attractive to do so, we continue to hurt out fingers and even stop from doing something to remove the last morsel of nail.
+Even though we know that it isn’t attractive to do so, we continue to hurt out fingers and even stop doing something just to remove the last morsel of nail.

 How do I stop biting my nails?

-Although we know that these habits cause problems, many times we need other types of incentives to be able to stop bad habits, as we do with smoking or drinking alcohol.
+Although we know that these habits cause problems, we often need other types of incentives to be able to stop bad habits, as we do with smoking or drinking alcohol.

 Nail biting affects nail growth as much as their structure.
 This results in small cracks in the different layers of the nail.
-Because of this, nails form unequally and do not cover the entire surface of the finger.
+Because of this, nails form unequally and don’t cover the entire surface of the finger.

 What effects does nail biting have?